RRAS is the northwestern California Chapter of the National Audubon Society, with over 850 members in Humboldt, Del Norte, and western Trinity County.

 The winners of this year's Student Bird Art Contest, Bird Art 2015, and the Nature Writing Contest, Nature Writing 2015, at Godwit Days sponsored By the Friends of the Arcata Marsh and Redwood Region Audubon Society have been announced.

-The April and May 2015 Trip List is hot off the press!
+The August thru September 2015 Trip List is hot off the press!
 View and print the list and start making plans!

 The Conservation Committee has been hard at work developing a chapter policy on marijuana cultivation and restoration of environmental damage caused by some grow sites.
 The following is RRAS's policy on marijuana cultivation that was released to the public on January 7, 2015.
 Marijuana Policy Letter